TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 #### Disabling Macro Expansion

 It is possible to disable the expansion of both single-line and multi-line macros on a line.
-This can be done for individual lines by prefixing them with a single exclamation mark (`!`), or to an entire block of lines by surrounding them with the `!>` and `<!` characters respectively.
+This can be done for individual lines by prefixing them with a single exclamation mark (`!`), or for an entire block of lines by surrounding them with the `!>` and `<!` characters respectively.

 For example: